Oyez good urban fellow, welcome to the fabulous kingdom of the Camelot wheel…

 Note: David Guetta remarked that if you add or subtract 4 keys, you get sometimes an interesting combo.
 In use, we noticed that it does work sometimes, but too rarely to be mentioned in the table.

-RELATED : If you prefer to use Rekordbox or Traktor’s key notation: you can find the converted tables in my Facebook page (link at the bottom of the article).
+NOTE : If you prefer to use Rekordbox or Traktor’s key notation: here are the converted tables:

 5. JUST FOR FUN: WHICH KEYS ARE THE MOST POPULAR?